 Purchases of USAAF XP-51's full production models began with an initial block of 150 base model P-51's in March of 1942 (note that there was no model letter assigned to these).
 Aircraft were armed with 4 x 20mm cannons and were utilized for their inherently good low-level operational qualities thanks to their excellent airframes and under-performing Allison engines.
 These early-form Mustangs were utilized in the Southeast Asia Theater where most of their action took place at these optimal low altitudes.

-P-51 base models were similar to these Apache aircraft and were also utilized in the low-level ground attack role, though these were built with 4 x 20mm Hispano-Suiza long-barrel cannons instead of machine guns and underwing bomb shackles for bombs.
-The similar P-51A models represented a total of 310 examples and were fitted with 4 x 12.7mm machine guns instead of cannons.
+P-51 base models were similar to these attack aircraft and were also utilized in the low-level ground attack role, though these were built with 4 x 20mm Hispano-Suiza long-barrel cannons instead of machine guns and underwing bomb shackles for bombs.
+The similar P-51A models represented a total of 310 examples and were fitted with 4 x 0.50 caliber heavy machine guns instead of cannons.

 The XP-51F (the P-51E designation was reserved but never used) was produced in three examples as a "lightened" light weight test model.
 This led to two of the aircraft being fitted with a new engine and becoming the XP-51G.
 Ultimately, both of these designs led to the P-51H production model.

 The P-51H (P-51H-NA) appeared as a "lightened" Mustang - proving some 1,000lbs lighter than the P-51D - and improved the overall top overall speed an astounding 487 miles per hour.
 This particular model never saw combat due to the end of the war, though production of the type had begun before the cessation of hostilities, totaling 555 examples.
 Two examples of the XP-51J model followed, these based on the XP-51F with a new engine.